kinncjeu/kinncjeu.github.io/_posts/2013-11-11-Zend-Certified-PHP-Developer.md

 And as you can see, it's an Open question... no Options to guess!

-E can get more complex samples, as code samples:
+It can get more complex samples, as code samples:

 ```php
 Which classes should be declared as abstract?